kasper573/yas/README.md

 > Also serves as an [incubation](#incubations) repository for me to experiment with new ideas and technologies.

+## Quick start

+- Clone this repository
+- Run `pnpm install`
+- Run `pnpm dev` to start all development servers.
+Links to all apps will be displayed in the terminal.

 ## Conventions

 - The repository root should only hold global tooling and configuration files.